-The first of these approaches demands, at a minimum, that the regulator be able to define a problem with sufficient clarity or know that it has arisen and caused someone harm.
+These strategies can be distilled to their essence.
+By either commanding action or results, regulators can seek to orient the behavior of regulated individuals and entities toward either (1) solving an ultimate problem themselves, or (2) adopting behavior that will interrupt specific causal pathways that lead to an ultimate problem.18 the regulator be able to define a problem with sufficient clarity or know that it has arisen and caused someone harm.
 The second demands both clarity about the problem and a sound understanding of its causes.
 By understanding the causes of problems, the regulator can identify the major pathways that lead to their generation and then impose, and monitor compliance with, rules demanding actions or results aimed at blocking off those pathways.